magicbug/polarisation-switch/README.md

 # Polarisation Switch Control System
 Code used to control the polarisation switch for my Wimo X-Quads.

-Using a 8 channel 12v relay usb board and a Arm processor, system has two parts server which interacts with the relay board and a client that acts as the GUI interface.
+Using a 4 channel 12v relay usb board and a Arm processor, system has two parts server which interacts with the relay board and a client that acts as the GUI interface.

+Made using Python Flask for the backend and VueJS on the frontend.

 ## Polarisation Options
-* Horizonal
+* Horizontal
 * Vertical
 * RHCP
 * LHCP